How Long Has Biochar Been Used?

 The same physical properties that allow biochar to create a healthier soil also allow it to filter and lock up heavy metals and other impurities that would create an unhealthy environment for your plants.
 Biochar has been proven to successfully remediate nitrates, hydrocarbons and other materials from both soil and water systems.

 A great opportunity for biochar is in urban environments where the soil has been contaminated by chemicals, batteries, oil and other seemingly normal items we use in the city but can’t have in a healthy soil.
+This is where soil remediation comes into play.
 As urban gardens become more common there has to be a way to reclaim this bad soil for growing grass, flowers, crops and more.
 Wakefield Biochar is working with the International Institute of St. Louis in exactly this kind of project.
 Our goal is to rehabilitate the land and create an opportunity for an underutilized urban area to find a purpose.
-Learn more about soil remediation on our Biochar Blog post – Soil Remediation with Biochar.